atsign-foundation/at_java/README.md

 * Enhanced REPL to optionally listen to only decryptedUpdateNotification; added command-line flag to listen to both

 ### Apr 29 2022
-* **at_client** : Initial implementation of Java client library for the @ platform.
-README will come soon but here's a very brief summary which will get you going if you already know the basics of the @ platform and have used the Dart/Flutter packages
+* **at_client** : Initial implementation of Java client library for the atPlatform.
+README will come soon but here's a very brief summary which will get you going if you already know the basics of the atPlatform and have used the Dart/Flutter packages
   * **Uses Maven**
     * The Maven target you want is 'install' which will put things in the 'target' output directory